watersalesman/aura-botnet/README.md

 The Docker image can be found [here](https://hub.docker.com/r/watersalesman/aura-c2/).
 Follow the instructions below to run the server normally.

-To initialize the SQLite3 database, simply change into the `django-server` directory and run:
+To initialize the SQLite3 database, simply change into the `aura-server` directory and run:
 ```
 ./manage.py migrate